William Perkins Library services, policies, and FAQs

 Exception to this policy: current students, faculty and staff of Cornerstone University, Grand Rapids Theological Seminary, or Kuyper college have the same borrowing privileges as PRTS students, faculty and staff.

-Guests participating in the Association of Christian Librarians’ Reciprocal Borrowing Program may check out books from the William Perkins Library only, not other CULN partner libraries.
+Guests participating in the Association of Christian Librarians’ Reciprocal Borrowing Program or the Association of Theological Libraries’ Reciprocal Borrowing Program may check out books from the William Perkins Library only, not other CULN partner libraries.
 Other restrictions may apply.
 See library staff for details.

 Who: ILL services are available to faculty and current students at PRTS.
 ILL services are not available to guests or alumni.